corda/corda/docs/source/api-vault-query.rst

     :end-before: DOCEND VaultQueryExample20

 All ``QueryCriteria`` implementations are composable using ``and`` and ``or`` operators, as also illustrated above.

+All ``QueryCriteria`` implementations provide an explicitly specifiable ``StateStatus`` attribute which defaults to filtering on UNCONSUMED states.

 .. note:: Custom contract states that implement the ``Queryable`` interface may now extend common schemas types ``FungiblePersistentState`` or, ``LinearPersistentState``.
 Previously, all custom contracts extended the root ``PersistentState`` class and defined repeated mappings of ``FungibleAsset`` and ``LinearState`` attributes.
 See ``SampleCashSchemaV2`` and ``DummyLinearStateSchemaV2`` as examples.